Japan's Abe faces wartime history at Anne Frank house

 The house, where the German-born Jewish girl kept a diary of her life in hiding before she was discovered and died in a Nazi concentration camp, is now one of the best-known memorials to the victims of the Holocaust, drawing more than a million visitors each year.

-"The 20th century was characterised by war and by the violation of basic human rights.
-I want to ensure the same things do not happen in the 21st century, and I share responsibility to realise this goal," said Abe, who is in the Netherlands for a G7 summit and a nuclear security meeting.
+"The 20th century was characterized by war and by the violation of basic human rights.
+I want to ensure the same things do not happen in the 21st century, and I share responsibility to realize this goal," said Abe, who is in the Netherlands for a G7 summit and a nuclear security meeting.

 "We would like to face the historical facts in a humble manner and to pass on the lessons of history to the next generation," Abe said, in front a large picture of Anne Frank.

-He added that by doing so, he wanted to "realise peace in the entire international community".
+He added that by doing so, he wanted to "realize peace in the entire international community".

 Abe took no questions and left after a brief tour of the hidden annexe where Frank and her family hid from the Nazis from 1942 to 1944.